Norwegian-registered foreign business (NUF)

 On the page headed Duty to register in the Register of Business Enterprises for NUF you will find information about register requirements.

 If you wish to make changes to the information registered on your NUF, you can in most cases do this by submitting an electronic version of the form Coordinated register notification.
 If there are changes or new information about the business in the country of origin, you cannot use an electronic form.

 For businesses registered with the Register of Business Enterprises, it is not possible to use an electronic form if there is not registered, or reported, a general manager, a Norwegian representative, a board for the Norwegian business or a person with signature rights.

 When you have sold goods or services for more than NOK 50,000 in the course of a twelve month period, you must register the business in the VAT Register.
-You can do this through the form Coordinated register notification.

 You will find more information about the VAT Register with the Tax Administration.